MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Get-Date.md

 | `%Y` | Year in 4-digit format                                                  | 2019                     |
 | `%y` | Year in 2-digit format                                                  | 19                       |
 | `%Z` | Time zone offset from Universal Time Coordinate (UTC)                   | -07                      |

+> [!NOTE]
+> Window PowerShell's behavior with `Get-Date -UFormat %s` is incorrect in two respects:
+>
+> - The return value is based on local time instead of UTC time.
+> - The string representation of the seconds value has a fractional part.
+The output is
+>   culture-sensitive with respect to the decimal mark.
+>
+> These behaviors have been fixed in PowerShell 6 and higher.

 ## RELATED LINKS